 Appendix A, Incident Casework Review Summary Sheet, provides a template for recording the necessary information that should be maintained by the principal reviewer.
 The principal reviewer should not feel obligated to use Appendix A, but may find it as a useful means of recording the necessary information.

-Due to the NRC policies on sensitive information, not all the information maintained in the reviewer=s summary may appear in the list of incident casework reviews in the IMPEP report=s appendix.
-Please contact the IMPEP Project Manager for the current guidance and format on the report=s incident casework appendix.
+Due to the NRC policies on sensitive information, not all the information maintained in the reviewer’s summary may appear in the list of incident casework reviews in the IMPEP report’s appendix.
+Please contact the IMPEP Project Manager for the current guidance and format on the report’s incident casework appendix.

-Comments in regard to incident casework that will appear in the report=s appendix should be factual, concise, and concentrate on casework deficiencies and their root cause(s).
+Comments in regard to incident casework that will appear in the report’s appendix should be factual, concise, and concentrate on casework deficiencies and their root cause(s).

 Appendix B, Allegation Casework Review Summary Sheet, provides a template for recording information specific to allegation casework reviews.
 Information on allegation casework reviews is not published in IMPEP reports.